top of page

 Associate Conductor

-Logan began intensive studies in orchestral conducting at the age of 15 with Michael Palmer with whom he went on to study at Georgia State University completing a Master’s in Orchestral Conducting (2017) and a Bachelor’s in Piano Performance (2016.)
-Additional teacher’s include Dwight Oltman and David Effron.
+Logan began conducting studies at 15 with Michael Palmer, continuing with him at Georgia State University, where he earned a Master of Music in Orchestral Conducting (2017) and a Bachelor of Music in Piano Performance (2016).
+Additional mentorship includes Dwight Oltman and David Ef

 bottom of page